garrandall/popular-music-data/tracks/i-feel-the-earth-move-martika.md

 Oh baby when I see your face
 Mellow as the month of May
-Oh darling I cant stand it
+Oh darling I can't stand it
 When you look at me that way

 I feel the earth move under my feet